konomikitten/xfce-barmon/README.md

 `xfce-barmon.template` is missing, this is normal.
 Either create your own template or smylink one the existing templates provided.
 The templates uses [Pango Markup](https://developer.gnome.org/pango/stable/pango-Markup.html).
-Note that new lines and white space are removed the double line template shows how to add new lines.
+Whitespace at the start and end of all lines is removed and then the new lines themselves are removed when reading the template.
+You can use `${new_line}` as a place holder for where you want new lines to appear.

 ## Dependancies